softdays/mandy/README.md

-Spatule, collaborative imputations management tool
+AloKate, collaborative imputations management tool
 ==================================================

-Spatule is a Jersey/Angular webapp to manage generic imputations.
+AloKate is a Jersey/Angular webapp to manage generic imputations.

 ```
 UI is powered by  AngularJS + Bootstrap frameworks.